B1N4RY-P4R45173/Honeypot/README.md

 The default username is `admin` and the password is `password`.

 # Logging
-All commands executed by the user are logged in honeypot.log for monitoring and analysis.
+All commands executed by the user are logged in ssh_server.log for monitoring and analysis.

 # Troubleshooting
 Ensure the paramiko library is installed.